Flexible Spending Accounts

 If you decide to set aside money in your Dependent Care FSA, you can use this money to be reimbursed for eligible dependent day care expenses.
 Covered dependents include children under 13, a disabled spouse and/or a disabled dependent.
 Dependent Care FSA money is also taken out of each paycheck before taxes.
 However, you may not be reimbursed for a dependent care expense until your FSA account has accumulated the total amount you are requesting from your paycheck deductions.
 Your FSA card cannot be used for dependent care reimbursement.

 Be sure to spend your money before you lose it.
 You have until the last date of coverage to use your Dependent Care FSA funds and 90 days after your term date to submit claims for reimbursement.

 What expenses can be reimbursed or paid for with my health FSA?

 The IRS decides which expenses can be paid from an FSA, which include, but not limited to, deductibles, copayments and medication.
 The IRS can modify the list at any time.
-Check EZlink for the list of IRS expenses that are eligible for reimbursement under your FSA.
+A list of eligible expenses can be found in the documents section below.